Devon Hamilton: Paternity and inheritance

 The storyline about Devon's paternity received both positive and mixed criticism.
 Jae Jones from Yahoo!
 TV praised the series for reflecting "current times" by making Devon the biracial grandson of one of the show's core characters.
 Yahoo!
 TV also hailed the plot as the best reveal of 2011.
 Wordwiley complimented the series for making an established character like Devon Tucker's son instead of introducing a new character.
 The author also commented that the dynamic between Katherine, Tucker, Devon and Harmony was rich with potential story.
 Carolyn Hinsey said Nichols's Tucker was not a strong enough character to hang such a heavy story one.
 Naomi Rabinowitz appreciated that the plot cemented both Tucker and Devon to the canvas, and that it made for an interesting dynamic pitting Neil vs. Tucker, but disapproved of the constant rewriting of Katherine's history.
 Luke Kerr said that while he wasn't a big fan of the initial story, he enjoyed seeing Devon and Tucker bond over their shared interest in music.
 Sara Bibel praised the story arc because it allowed James to showcase his talent, and it provided the very underused character with a storyline, and described the plot twist as a "juicy way of defining" the character.
 However, Bibel admitted that the execution could have been better.
 During the week of Devon's paternity reveal, the show gained 282, 000 total viewers rebounding from a previous week of a new ratings low.

 In response to Devon's inheritance, Sara Bibel described the plot twist as a "doozy."
 Bibel praised the twist for "transforming" Devon without having to make him act "out of character."
 Boone of Soapcentral said "I'm kind of curious to know what Devon's role will be in the future."
 However, the column also said that Devon has never been a leading character.
 Others were completely dumbfounded by the twist and said it didn't make any sense.
 Sara Bibel appreciated that the storyline was the most upbeat of the storylines on the series, but disapproved of Devon's need to maintain his normal way of life; "God forbid we should get to see someone having fun even though aspirational, wish-fulfillment storylines are a daytime staple," Bibel said.
 Bibel later criticized how instead of having some fun, pursuing his own dreams, or a new business venture, Devon reacts to his inheritance "by feeling guilty about unearned wealth despite being surrounded by people with trust funds."
-CBS Soaps in Depth also criticized the writing for Devon's reaction due to the money bringing him more misery then happiness.
+CBS Soaps in Depth also criticized the writing for Devon's reaction due to the money bringing him more misery than happiness.
 ABC Soaps in Depth said of Devon becoming the go-to-guy for money, "Why are the numerous rich folks of Genoa City treating The Young and the Restless Devon like their own personal piggybank?"